-So . . . why aren’t they?
-Why aren’t your students living more bold and dynamic faith-lives?
 I have an idea.
-I believe the main reason students don’t live as powerfully as they could can be boiled down to one simple idea . . .
+I believe the main reason students don’t live as powerfully as they could boils down to one simple concept: Image.

-I think in the current culture our students are growing up in, image rules in a way it has never before.
-I see most students obsessed with their image.
+In today’s culture, image rules in a way it has never before.
+Most students in my ministry are obsessed with their image.
 They want people to think they have it all together.
-That they are completely cool and in control.
-That they’re perfectly expressing themselves using the right words and expressions (i.e., the words and expressions their friends use).
-It’s WAY more than how they look.
-Some days it seems like it’s It’s 100% complete image control on the level of a professional PR firm!
-The stakes are too high if they don’t.
-Word (and images) travels fast via text messages and Facebook updates.
+They want to appear completely cool and in control.
+And they want to perfectly express themselves using the right words and expressions (i.e., the words and expressions their friends use).

-Many students don’t seem to want to offend, or seem like they’re holding an opinion outside what would be considered mainstream or “normal.”
-Which is a pretty big barrier to living a bold faith life.
+Many students don’t seem to want to offend others.
+They don’t want to seem judgmental.
+And they don’t want to appear as if they’re holding an opinion outside what’s considered mainstream or “normal.”
+That makes image a pretty big barrier to living out your faith and engaging in evangelism.

 After all, people who live impassioned lives for Christ can make others uncomfortable.
-They can be overly-excited.
-They can be easily painted as small-minded or narrowly-focused.
-Let’s be honest: convictions just ain’t that cool.
+They can be overly excited.
+Society easily paints them as small-minded or narrowly focused.
+Let’s be honest: Convictions just aren’t that cool.

-Think about it.
-Think of the people in Scripture who stood up against the tide of culture and who sacrificed their image to do so . . . all for the sake of God.
+When you’re talking to kids about living out your faith, share examples from the Bible.
+Think of all the people in Scripture who stood up against the tide of culture.
+They sacrificed their image to do so…all for the sake of God and others.

 - Isaiah walked around nude for three years.

 - Ezekiel made a spectacle of himself in public.